opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 nav_order: 120
 ---

-Pretrained models were taken out of experimental status and released to General Availability in OpenSearch 2.9.
+Pretrained models are generally available in OpenSearch 2.9 and later.
-Also, sparse encoding models are General Availability in OpenSearch 2.11.
+Sparse encoding models are generally available in OpenSearch 2.11 and later.
 {: .warning}

 # Pretrained models